adobe/node-cgroup-metrics/README.md

 - `containerUsagePercentage()`:`stats.rss` + `kmem.usage_in_bytes` / `limit_in_bytes`

 ### CPU Metrics:

+Raw CPU values:
 [CPU](https://www.kernel.org/doc/Documentation/cgroup-v1/cpuacct.txt) reads from path `/sys/fs/cgroup/`:

+- `cpuacct.usage`:
-- `cpuacct.usage`: total CPU time (in nanoseconds) obtained by this cgroup (CPU time obtained by all the tasks) in the system
+    - `timeSinceContainerNS`: total CPU time (in nanoseconds) since the start of the container obtained by this cgroup (CPU time obtained by all the tasks) in the system
+    - `timestamp`: timestamp that can be used for calculating the CPU usage
 - `cpuacct.stat`: reports the user and system CPU time consumed by all tasks in this cgroup (including tasks lower in the hierarchy):
     - `user`: CPU time (in nanoseconds) spent by tasks of the cgroup in user mode
     - `system`: CPU time (in nanoseconds) spent by tasks of the cgroup in kernel mode
+    - `timestamp`: timestamp that can be used for calculating the CPU usage

+Calculated CPU values:
+- `calculatedUsage`: takes two instances of calls to `cpuacct.usage` and returns the calculated usage:
+    ` second time since container start - first time since container start / total time`

 ### Installation